 what relevant experience you have had in similar companies, environments, or roles

 This will show that you really understand the company and their needs.

 Step 5 – Prepare a new CV for each job

-It is important you don’t just create a generic CV and then send it out to every job.
-Companies want to see that you’ve taken the time to get to know the position you’re applying for and given your application some thought.
+It is important you do not just create a generic CV and then send it out to every job.
+Companies want to see that you have taken the time to get to know the position you are applying for and given your application some thought.
 Include language which relates specifically to the job description; perhaps include some industry buzz words.
-Remember, you don't get a 2nd chance to make a 1st impression!
+Remember, you do not get a 2nd chance to make a 1st impression!

 Good Luck with your applications!